nnworkspace/art-library-api/assets/book-note-design-and-build-great-web-apis-amundsen.md

 Four kinds of artifacts:

 * *Descriptor*: name convention for nouns and verbs
-* *Diagram*: visualize workflow and internal cycles
+* *Diagram*: visualization of workflow and internal cycles
-* *Definition*: Create a machine-readable API definition document for further implementation
+* *Definition*: a machine-readable API definition document for further implementation
 * *Documentation*: basic reference documentation for both service developers and service consumers (those using the API in the future).

 These artifacts are also created and updated iteratively.